kahnwong/karnwong.me/content/about/index.md

 I'm currently a platform engineer at [Data Cafe (Thailand)](https://www.datacafethailand.com/), working in a technical leadership capacity.

-Previously I was a Data Engineer, Machine Learning Engineer and Site Reliability Engineer.
-Before that I was doing IT Support and System Administration.

-Surprisingly, I do enjoy cooking a lot, but not as much as tinkering with my [homelab](https://github.com/kahnwong/self-hosted).

-I’m probably listening to symphonic heavy metal.

 Many people wonder what I do, because I seem to hang out in a lot of communities, to which I tell them it's DevSecMLFinDataOps 😃.

-Fun fact: [this dude](https://faithstory.info/) stole my homelab configuration, but I already picked his brain for management and leadership skills 🫢.
+Fun fact: [this dude](https://faithstory.info/) stole [my homelab](https://github.com/kahnwong/self-hosted) configuration, but I already picked his brain for management and leadership skills 🫢.

 [//]: # (### Timeline)